-In 2002, Enel adopted a Code of Ethics, which expresses the Company’s ethical responsibilities and commitments in conducting business and in the activities of collaborators of Enel SpA and of its subsidiaries, whether they are directors or employees of any level.
+In 2002, Enel adopted a Code of Ethics, which expresses the company’s ethical responsibilities and commitments in conducting business, governing and standardizing corporate conduct on the basis of standards aimed to ensure the maximum transparency and fairness with all stakeholders.

-Enel applies the Code of Ethics within both the Company and our subsidiaries in Italy and the other countries in which we operate while taking account of their cultural, social and economic differences.
-As a result, it establishes the rules of conduct that are binding for all of our employees.
-Enel also requires that all associates and other investees and suppliers adopt conduct that is in line with the general principles defined in this code.
+The Code of Ethics is valid in Italy and abroad, taking due account of the cultural, social and economic diversity of the various countries in which the Group operates.
+Enel also requires that all associates and other investees and its main suppliers and partners adopt conduct that is in line with the general principles set out in the Code.

 Compliance Model (Legislative Decree 231/2001)